Janitor-dinosparadise/contribute-reward-webhook/README.md

 # contribute-reward-webhook
-tru vs code and node.js need to install npm install dotenv npm install axios
+tru vs code and node.js

-npm install discord.js
-npm init -y
+need to just run nmp install

 Yes, this code provides a way to reward players for contributing by sending a webhook notification when they are recognized for their helpfulness.
 Here's a quick breakdown of the flow: